IBM/data-privacy-toolkit/docker/README.md

 ## Pulling image from Quay.io

 New versions of the DPT docker image are automatically deployed to the image registry [`https://quay.io`](https://quay.io) by the CI/CD pipeline.
-Namely, every PR to the `main` branch will cause a new docker image to tbe available in the registry.
+Namely, every PR to the `main` branch will cause a new docker image to be available in the registry.
 More precisely, the deployment steps of the CI/CD pipeline (see corresponding [workflow](../.github/workflows/deploy-toolkit.yml)) will deploy two tags for the image.
-First, it will push an image having tag set to the current GIT commit hash, and it will then tag the same image as the new `latest`.
+First, it will push an image having tag set to the current GIT commit hash, and then it will tag the same image new `latest`.

 The following command allows the retrieval of the image currently labeled as `latest`.